Social Media Is Toxic: How to Protect Your Kids from It

 A social medium could make a thing viral in a matter of minutes.
 Trends are always changing, but here are some that could affect your kid’s mental health:

-• Doxing.
-It’s when someone publishes private info about another person with the intention to harm their reputation.
-This can get nasty if sensitive photos or other problematic content reaches the public, as it could have a long-term negative effect on the victim’s mental health.
+- Doxing.
+It’s when someone publishes private information about another person with the intention to harm their reputation.
+This can get nasty if sensitive photos or other problematic content reach the public, as it could have a long-term negative effect on the victim’s mental health.

 5 Tips to Avoid the Negative Side Effects of Social Media